astillsjr/6.1040-gp-backend/deliverables/functional-design/concept-design.md

 **sync**: ConversationCreationOnRequest
 **when**: Borrowing.requestBorrow (request: BorrowRequest)
 **where**: in Borrowing: borrower of request is borrower, item of request is item, in ItemListing: owner of item is lender
-**then**: Communication.createConversation (participant1: borrower, participant2: lender, context: request)
+**then**: Communication.createConversation (participant1: borrower, participant2: lender, context: request, contextType: "BORROW_REQUEST")
 **notes**: Automatically create a conversation when a borrow request is made, enabling immediate communication between parties.

 ---